 - 1. Assurance that the State has the authority to establish a fund and to operate the DWSRF program in accordance with the Safe Drinking Water Act. - The Arkansas Safe Drinking Water Fund Act (ACT 772 of 1997), ANRC Regulation XV and the Interagency Agreement between the ADH, the ADFA and ANRC establishes the proper authority, assigns responsibilities and sets up the necessary funds to manage the SDWA, section 1452 programs. - 2.
 Assurance that the State will comply with State statutes and regulations. - The State of Arkansas agrees to comply with all State statutes and regulations that are applicable to DWSRF funds, including Federal Capitalization Grant funds, state match, interest earning, bond proceeds and repayments, and funds used for set-aside activities. - 3.
 Assurance that the State has the technical capability to operate the program. - Since 1961 ANRC has administered State financial assistance programs.
-The ANRC currently manages both the DWSRF and the CWRLF programs. - With the exception of Administration, the ADH manages the set-aside programs.
+The NRD currently manages both the DWSRF and the CWRLF programs. - With the exception of Administration, the ADH manages the set-aside programs.
 There 22 new staff positions were created upon the availability of the initial set-aside funds.
 ADH has been granted primacy from the EPA to administer the State Public Water Supply Supervision program and continues to receive favorable reviews from the EPA Region 6 staff. - The ADFA manages the banking, fund accounting and auditing requirements.
 It has administered the CWRLF program since 1987 and many other state and federal financial assistance programs.
 No new staff positions are anticipated. - 4.
-Assurance that the State will accept Federal Capitalization Grant funds in accordance with a payment schedule. - The State of Arkansas agrees to accept the federal grant payments in accordance with the negotiated payment schedule and use those payments for the activities of the DWSRF and State set-aside programs under SDWA Section 1452. - 5.
-Assurance that the State will enter into binding commitments with assistance recipients to provide assistance from the Fund. - Binding commitments must be made in an amount equal to the amount of each capitalization grant payment and accompanying State match that is deposited into the Fund and must be made within one year after the receipt of each grant payment. - A State may make binding commitments for more than the required amount and credit the excess towards the binding commitment requirements of subsequent grant payments. - If a State is concerned about its ability to comply with the binding commitment requirement, it must notify the RA and propose a revised payment schedule for future grant payments - 6.
-Assurance that the State will deposit all Federal Capitalization Grant funds in the fund or set-aside accounts. - The State of Arkansas agrees to deposit all the Federal Capitalization Grant funds into the Drinking Water State Revolving Fund account except for those portions of the grant that Arkansas intends to use for set-aside purposes authorized under the SDWA (Section 1452(a)(1)(b)).
-Funds for set-aside activities will be placed in separate accounts inside the SDWF but outside the DWSRF account.
+Assurance that the State will accept Federal Capitalization Grant funds in accordance with a payment schedule. - The State of Arkansas agrees to accept the federal grant payments in accordance with the negotiated payment schedule and use those payments for the activities of the DWSRF and State set-aside programs under SDWA Section 1452. - Arkansas has requested that the 2022 cap grant be allocated in four payments during FFY 2022.
+Arkansas agrees to accept grant funds that will be released by EPA utilizing the ASAP payment method.
+Access to these funds will be in accordance with the following schedule: